Skip to main content

 High Tip

 Given a set of tips, high tip is just the tip with the highest round number.
+If there are multiple such tips, then the tip that builds on the highest QC embedded in it is chosen.

 Timeout Message